-- audits of our financial statements; - the integrity of our financial statements; - our process relating to risk management and the conduct and systems of internal controls over financial reporting and disclosure controls and procedures; - the qualifications, engagement, compensation, independence and performance of our independent auditor; and - the performance of our internal audit function.
+- audits of our financial statements; - the integrity of our financial statements; - our process relating to risk management and the conduct and systems of internal controls over financial reporting and disclosure controls and procedures; - · the qualifications, engagement, compensation, independence and performance of our independent auditor; and - the performance of our internal audit function.

-The audit committee is currently composed of , , , and .
-Upon the consummation of this offering, and prior to the listing of our common stock, our audit committee will be composed of , and . will serve as chair of the audit committee. qualifies as an "audit committee financial expert" as such term has been defined by the SEC in Item 407(d) of Regulation S-K. Our Board has affirmatively determined that and meet the definition of an "independent director" for the purposes of serving on the audit committee under applicable Nasdaq rules and Rule 10A-3 under the Exchange Act.
+The audit committee is currently composed of and, upon the consummation of this offering, and prior to the listing of our common stock, will continue to be composed of Ralph Alvarez, Julie M.B.
+Bradley, William Kussell and Michael White.
+Julie M.B.
+Bradley will serve as chair of the audit committee.
+Each of Ralph Alvarez, Julie M.B.
+Bradley and Michael White qualifies as an "audit committee financial expert" as such term has been defined by the SEC in Item 407(d) of Regulation S-K. Our Board has affirmatively determined that Ralph Alvarez, Julie M.B.
+Bradley and William Kussell meet the definition of an "independent director" for the purposes of serving on the audit committee under applicable Nasdaq rules and Rule 10A-3 under the Exchange Act.
 We intend to comply with these independence requirements for all members of the audit committee within the time periods specified under such rules.
 The audit committee will be governed by a charter that complies with the rules of Nasdaq.